 By Elizabeth Chapin

-DB says the novel coronavirus is covered in club-shaped “s-protein” spikes, which give it its crownlike, or coronal, appearance.
-The protein spikes are also what allows the virus to enter host cells once in the body.
-This new membrane will include proteolytic enzymes that will attach to the protein spikes of the coronavirus and separate them, killing the virus.
+SARS-CoV-2 is covered in spike proteins, which allow the virus to enter host cells once in the body.
+The team developed a membrane that includes proteolytic enzymes that attach to the protein spikes and deactivates them.

-The new membrane will build upon the center’s National Institute of Environmental Health Sciences (NIEHS) and NSF-funded activities, which have developed various functionalized membranes for environmental remediation.
+The new membrane builds upon the center’s National Institute of Environmental Health Sciences (NIEHS) and NSF-funded activities, which have developed various functionalized membranes for environmental remediation.
 In contrast to passive membranes, functionalized membranes provide additional benefits by interacting with undesired particles like viruses through selective binding or deactivation.

 Research reported in this publication was supported by the National Institute of Environmental Health Sciences of the National Institutes of Health under Award Number P42ES007380.
 The content is solely the responsibility of the authors and does not necessarily represent the official views of the National Institutes of Health.